Healthy lunch ideas for weight loss and work

 Don’t you hate it when you are really trying to stay on track and just struggle to come up with an idea for lunch?
 Somehow, breakfast or dinner never seems to present as many problems!

 Hard-boiled eggs are a great filler.
 Either plain or devilled, which gives extra flavour and seems even more filling!
-I have a good video demo of the devilled eggs on the Slim R Us YouTube channel!
+I have a good video demo of the devilled eggs on Slim R Us!

 If you have access to an oven or microwave, a baked potato with beans would be perfect!
 Don’t forget about pasta and rice salad dishes.
 Fill with delicious chopped vegetables and season nicely with your favourite dressing.
 These can range from a home-made salad dressing, a balsamic vinegar dressing, even green pesto sauce.
 Remember, when you are trying to lose weight, tasty food has to be a priority, otherwise you will get bored very quickly.